rob-moore/blog-posts/webpack.md

         jQuery: 'jquery',
       }),
     ],
 This is where we tell webpack which plugins we will be using in our project.
 This is also why we required webpack at the top of our config file.
-Lets take a look at what each of these plugins do.
+Let's take a look at what each of these plugins do.
 Keep in mind that they are all optional and just make life a little easier.

 `HotModuleReplacementPlugin()` will allow you to add, exchange and remove modules while the application is running without requiring a page reload.
 Just like the hot reloading for our styles except with modules.

 `ProvidePlugin()` this plugin handles our dependency injection.
-In this case it's injecting jQuery for use in our project.
+In this case, it's injecting jQuery for use in our project.

     devServer: {
       hot: true,